earthhologenome/.github/profile/README.md

 The Earth Hologenome Initiative is a global effort established to advance and streamline hologenomic research on wild organisms across the world.
 It embraces a variety of projects with different research designs and objectives focused on standardised and openly accessible methods for collecting and preserving samples, generating data, and managing data.
 Through the formation of a consortium and the development of a transparent database, our aim is to encourage collaboration and improve the efficiency of data generation and analysis.

+> For detailed information about the EHI visit www.earthhologenome.org

 ## Contents of this Organisational Repository

 ### EHI bioinformatic pipeline